tirochh/ioBroker.lpeclinn/README.md

 Lpec Adapter for Linn Devices

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.
+Test.

 ### DISCLAIMER